lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

      $ cd lairdubois-opencutlist-sketchup-extension
 ```

-In the future, if you want to retrieve origin sources updates, just execute the git pull command from your project directory.
+In the future, if you want to retrieve updates to the sources, execute the git pull command from your project directory.

 ``` bash
      $ git pull origin master
 ```

-**Caution**, changing files will generate conflicts that you will need to resolve.
+**Caution**, changing files will generate conflicts that you will have to resolve.

 ## 3. Installing Dependencies